 EBGA (Enhanced Ball Grid Array):

 Enhanced Ball Grid Array is the summation of PBGA & additional heat sink options.
-Around the components/ chips on the substrate, a dam is built on its boundaries and then the liquid compounds are added to seal the components on it.
+Around the electronic components/ chips on the substrate, a dam is built on its boundaries and then the liquid compounds are added to seal the components on it.
 In this type, chips are always faced down & wire bond is used for conduction between PCB & Chips used.

 FC-BGA (Flip Chip Ball Grid Array):

 This is absolute similar to CBGA while the only change in it is the ceramic substrate.
 Instead, BT resin is used in this FC-BGA.
 This way, the additional cost is saved in this type.
 The main value lies in the shorter electrical pathways than any other BGA types; hence better electrical conductivity and faster performance.
 Tin & Lead ration in this BGA type is 63:37.
 Another advantage in such BGA type is that, chips used on the substrate can be realigned to correct position without flip-chip alignment machine approach.